-If you want to countersink with the front of the tool, define the countersinking depth as 0.
+If you want to countersink at front, define the countersinking depth as 0.

 Program the thread depth as a value smaller than the countersinking depth by at least one-third the thread pitch.

 Use the machine parameter displayDepthErr to define whether, if a positive depth is entered, the TNC should output an error message (on) or not (off).